LavaHoppers/path-tracer/README.md

 ![Teapot and Bunny](example.png)

 # Overview
-This path tracer is a hobby project used to experiment with the math used by commercial path tracers.
-I didn't want this project to be complex or hard to implement, so the entire thing is written in plain Java with minimal imports.
-However, that doesn't mean it's slow!
+This path tracer is a project used to experiment with the math used by commercial path tracers.
+I wanted this project to be easy to understand, so it is written in plain Java with minimal imports.

-# What it can do
-This path tracer runs on the CPU and can take advantage of multi threading to accelerate render time.
-All of the meshes have bounding volume hierarchies to further decrease render time.
-So far, this path tracer can render `.obj` files, but I may add support for more file types in the future.

-This path tracer supports any resolution, and can display the image as it's rendering.
+# Features and

 # Run it yourself
 This project is light-weight so running it yourself is easy.
 The entire thing is compiled and run through a small batch script.
 Using batch does limit users to Windows, but that's the price we pay for ease of use.

  - Install JDK on Windows